 AWS Big Data Blog

-Improve your ETL performance using multiple Redshift warehouses for writes (Preview)
+Improve your ETL performance using multiple Redshift warehouses to write to your data sets

 Amazon Redshift is a fast, petabyte-scale, cloud data warehouse that tens of thousands of customers rely on to power their analytics workloads.
 Thousands of customers use Amazon Redshift read data sharing to enable instant, granular, and fast data access across Redshift provisioned clusters and serverless workgroups.
 This allows you to scale your read workloads to thousands of concurrent users without having to move or copy the data.

-Now, at Amazon Redshift we are announcing multi-data warehouse writes through data sharing in public preview.
-This allows you to achieve better performance for extract, transform, and load (ETL) workloads by using different warehouses of different types and sizes based on your workload needs.
+Now, at Amazon Redshift, we are announcing the general availability of multi-data warehouse writes through data sharing.
+This new capability allows you to achieve better performance for extract, transform, and load (ETL) workloads by using different warehouses of different types and sizes based on your workload needs.
 Additionally, this allows you to easily keep your ETL jobs running more predictably as you can split them between warehouses in a few clicks, monitor and control costs as each warehouse has its own monitoring and cost controls, and foster collaboration as you can enable different teams to write to another team’s databases in just a few clicks.

 The data is live and available across all warehouses as soon as it is committed, even when it’s written to cross-account or cross-region.
-For preview you can use a combination of ra3.4xl clusters, ra3.16xl clusters, or serverless workgroups.
+Warehouses can be a combination of ra3 instances or serverless workgroups.

 In this post, we discuss when you should consider using multiple warehouses to write to the same databases, explain how multi-warehouse writes through data sharing works, and walk you through an example on how to use multiple warehouses to write to the same database.